jnozzi/cocoadev.com/markdown/ExtendingNSMutableArray.md

 What's wrong here??
 Anyone?  :)

 ----
-See General/ClassClusters for the question and General/TextFormattingRules for how to make your code not look terrible.
+See ClassClusters for the question and TextFormattingRules for how to make your code not look terrible.

 ----
 Excellent.
 Sorry for noobing out.
 Thanks for the tips.